Subash-d/Python_projects/README.md

 📌 What's Inside?

 - Data Cleaning: Handling missing values, removing duplicates, and standardizing datasets for analysis.
 - Data Preprocessing: Feature engineering, normalization, encoding, and preparing raw data for machine learning models.
-- Web Scraping: Extracting data from websites using tools like BeautifulSoup and requests.
 - API Integration: Connecting with external APIs, fetching and processing live data using Python.

 These projects are ideal for learners looking to strengthen their Python skills, and for developers interested in practical use cases across the data domain.